Each year, the University of Portsmouth confers a number of Honorary Awards, one of higher education's most significant commendations.

 Nominating someone for an honorary award

 University staff, students and members of the public can nominate someone for an Honorary Award.
-Once open, we’ll publish the link to the Honorary Degree Awards Nominations Form here with a deadline for submission.
+Nominations for Honorary awards are accepted year round via the Honorary Nominations Form.